 4 Questions to Ask Before Opting for Microservices Architecture

 Before you jump onto the bandwagon and begin your app development project using Microservices Architecture, ask yourself these three vital questions:

 What is the Level of Independence Your App Seeks?

 To what extent do you want the services of your application to remain independent?
 This level can be defined in three layers of Microservices Architectures:

 Extreme: where each service comes with its unique UI and database and the functions are not merged with each other.

 Semi: where a single database shares certain components and the functions are not completely independent of each other.

-Normal: where the main services unmerged, but the branch services remain merged.
+Normal: where the main services are unmerged, but the branch services remain merged.